erjank/teaching/extras.md

-However, there are equally good reasons to believe that children will learn best if they are taught to recognize entire simple words like "open" and "stop", so that they can start using their knowledge sooner[^1].
-The only way to tell which approach works best for most children, most of the time, is to try them both out[^2].
+However, there are equally good reasons to believe that children will learn best if they are taught to recognize entire simple words like "open" and "stop", so that they can start using their knowledge sooner.

+The first approach is called "phonics", and the second, "whole language".
+The whole language approach may seem upside down, but more than a billion people have learned to read and write Chinese and similar ideogrammatic languages in exactly this way.
+The only way to tell which approach works best for most children, most of the time, is to try them both out.
+These studies have to be done carefully, because so many other variables can have an impact on rules.
+For example, the teacher's enthusiasm for the teaching method may matter more than the method itself, since children will model their teacher's excitement for a subject.

 Unsurprisingly, effective teaching depends on what the teacher knows, which can be divided into: